 Revenue Management Analysts

-Roles are shifting from manual fare-setting to AI oversight and exception handling.
-Understanding how machine learning models work—their inputs, limitations, and failure modes—becomes critical.
-Analysts who can interpret AI recommendations and identify when human intervention is needed will be most valuable.
+Roles shift from manual fare-setting to AI oversight and exception handling.
+Understanding how machine learning models work—inputs, limitations, failure modes—becomes critical.
+Analysts who interpret AI recommendations and identify when human intervention is needed will be most valuable.

 Operations Planners

-AI-generated demand forecasts feed into crew scheduling, ground handling, and maintenance planning.
-Understanding forecast confidence intervals and preparing contingencies for prediction errors becomes more important as systems become more interconnected.
+AI-generated forecasts feed into crew scheduling, ground handling, and maintenance planning.
+Understanding forecast confidence intervals and preparing contingencies for prediction errors matters more as systems become interconnected.

 Technology Teams